Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 If your home gets dry in winter (thanks, central heating), try one of these humidity boosters:

-• Pebble tray: Fill a tray with pebbles, add water below the pebble line, and set your pot on top
+• Pebble tray: Fill a tray with pebbles, add water below the pebble line, and set the pot on top

 • Humidifier: Run a small humidifier nearby

-• Group plants: Cluster tropical plants together to create a mini humid zone
+• Group plants: Cluster tropical plants to create a mini humid zone

-If humidity is a constant struggle in your space, you might also want to consider a ZZ Plant — it handles dry air even better than Dracaena and makes an excellent companion.
+If humidity is a constant battle in your space, a ZZ plant handles dry air even better than Dracaena and makes an excellent companion on the same shelf.

 5. Fertilizing: Less Is More

-Dracaenas are light feeders.
-Over-fertilizing can actually damage them.
+Dracaenas are light feeders, and over-fertilizing can actually damage them.

 My fertilizing schedule: